 Welcome to Iris City Gardens

-This is our twenty-third catalog and we very much appreciate each and every one of you for making it possible.
+This is our twenty-fourth catalog and we very much appreciate each and every one of you for making it possible.

 We encourage you to visit during our open gardens to see the plants in person and enjoy our beautiful country farm.
 You're welcome to bring a lunch.
 We have picnic tables and supply the lemonade.